Football: Dembele shines as Barca go top with win over Villarreal

 Heartening too for Valverde will have been the clean sheet, Barcelona's first in the league since the second game of the season in August.

-Villarreal, however, remained in touch, literally, as Pique was lucky to escape a harsher punishment when he threw a hand into Moreno's face.
-When Moreno was substituted he made sure to mutter towards Pique before he departed.
+Villarreal, however, remained in touch, literally, as Pique was lucky to escape a harsher punishment when he threw a hand into Gerard Moreno's face.
+When Moreno was substituted he made sure to mutter towards Pique on his way off.

 Barca finally put the result beyond doubt as Messi's brilliant pass from deep freed Alena, who chipped Sergio Asenjo like he had scored dozens of goals like this rather than just his first.